FAQ

 There is a description with pictures on the booking page for outfit options.

 Always have a bottle of water or sport drink with you.
-We do store some drinks in our fridge so if you forgot your drink just ask us.

 No problem.
 It does help if you’ve danced before or done gymnastics for coordinations and body awareness.